edouard-lopez/mooc-mongodb/LESSON-03.md

 That look like a relational design approach which may indicate **a wrong design for MongoDB**.
 Prefer to embed data where you can, or pre-join it.

+## Living Without Constraints

+Relational is good a keeping data consistant in the database (cf. Foreign Key constraint).
+In MongoDB, there is no such guarantee, you must code it or… embed data!

+Embedding data intrinsically provide consistency.

+## Living Without Transactions

+MongoDB has atomic operations (view all or none).
+There is no need to modify multiple tables when everything is embedded.
+Hence the importance of embedding.
+So there is several approach:

+1. restructure to have a single document to leverage atomicity ;
+2. implement safe writing or whatever in your code (bof bof) ;
+3. tolerate a bit of inconsistency (no need to be perfectly in-sync).

+Following operations are atomic in MongoDB: `update`, `findAndModify`, `$addToSet` (within update), `$push` (within update)